What this page is based on

 How much money do I need to buy a house in the UK?

-Work out how much money you need to buy a house in the UK, including deposit, upfront costs, pre-exchange costs, solicitor fees, property tax and the cash needed after an offer is accepted.
+Work out how much money you need to buy a house in the UK, including the deposit, upfront fees, property tax, legal costs, surveys, mortgage charges, moving costs and a practical buffer.

 Insurance costs for home buyers in the UK